-Our adversary model describes assumptions behind attackers and parts of a self-driving car that can be attacked.
+An adversary model can consider different properties of a cyber-physical system that an adversary can attack.
 For example, an adversary could attack the sensors, actuators, controllers, or communication networks.
-In our example, we limit our adversarial model to attacks on the sensors, but not other components, thus assuming that other components are trustworthy.
-Note that we make this assumption to illustrate inter-domain vulnerabilities, and analyses for general component trustworthiness complement our approach, but are outside the scope of this paper.
+In our scenario we consider the case where an adversary can attack the sensors, but not other components.
+We assume that other components are trustworthy.
+Note that we make this assumption to demonstrate inter-domain vulnerabilities, and there is no loss of generality.